ASSERT-KTH/slumps/wasm-fuzzer/README.md

 1. **#SPEED**: The SWAM socket server only instantiates the given WASM file/function once.
 Executing the instantiated function when receiving a message through the socket is equivalent to executing a fixed Scala function in the source code.

-1. **#PORTABILITY**: Both the SWAM engine and AFLplusplus are dockerized in two separate containers and are given a corresponding service in docker-compose.base.yml setup.
+1. **#PORTABILITY**: Both the SWAM engine and AFLplusplus are dockerized in a single container.
 All required configuration is to be found in ./.env.

 1. **#SPEED**: It is possible to run multiple AFL instances in parallel in a Master/Secondary configuration.
 See section on [Multi-processing](#Multi-processing).

-## Example logs for fibo.wat with docker-compose configuration
+## Example logs for fibo.wat with docker-compose configuration (outdated)

 The following the Docker logs of the SWAM server